YesWiki/yeswiki/docs/csrf.md

 ## What is it ?

-CRSF (Cross-site request forgery) is a method of web attack in one click described for example in [Wikipedia](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
+CSRF (Cross-site request forgery) is a method of web attack in one click described for example in [Wikipedia](https://en.wikipedia.org/wiki/Cross-site_request_forgery).

 ## Usage